 It’s definitely not something you’d want to use for portraits.

 Try out the different Profiles to see the differences.
 Do you see one you like?

 Go ahead and add it to your Develop Preset you created in the last Lightroom quick tip.

 Then, apply it during import to make sure you have the correct Profile auto-added (along with your Lens Correction fix) to all your photos.

-Last Tip: make a different Develop Preset for each type of photography you do and select the appropriate Profile for each.
+Make a different Develop Preset for each type of photography you do and select the appropriate Profile for each.

 If so, please leave a comment below and let me know how you applied this to your workflow.
-Did you create your Develop Presets?
-Or are you manually applying in-camera?